 Rebecca Forrester has been an enthusiastic advocate and tireless volunteer for different educational and literary organizations since moving to Boston in 2000.
 She has served on Boards of the Associates of the Boston Public Library, Julie’s Fund, Westwood Land Trust and, for the past 7 years, as a Trustee at Beacon Academy.
 Since 2006 Rebecca has coached a student every year through his or her application process to independent high school and then been a tremendous support to the students and their families through high school and on to college.
 For the past two years Rebecca has worked to broaden Beacon’s support of our alumni by guiding every Beacon alum through the college application process.
 She has initiated an important collaboration with our partner schools to help Beacon alumni and their families learn to navigate the complex financial aid process and to be able to afford their college experience.
 Rebecca is leading this work with a team of experts in hopes that our learning may be shared to support other low-income students in independent schools.
 Rebecca can be reached at firstname.lastname@example.org.

-Director of Operations
+Director of Enrollment and Placement

 Dr. Deborah Offner

 Dr. Offner is a clinical psychologist who specializes in adolescent mental health and has worked on the front lines and in leadership roles in independent schools and colleges for more than two decades.
 She currently serves as Consulting Psychologist to Beacon Academy, Worcester Academy and The Winsor School.
 Her depth of experience, openness, and sharp intellect combine in nuanced and sophisticated ways to help us figure out how to best navigate the racially diverse, colliding worlds of low- and high-income students.